johnrom/docker-wordpress-wp-cli-xdebug/README.md

 This tiny command runs the `docker-machine ip | sed` command above and exports it to an environment variable, that docker-compose picks up.

-To confirm everything is working, make a phpinfo.php with `<?php phpinfo(); ?>` and check the variables for XDebug -- "remote_host" should show your IP address.

 ## So what now?

+To confirm everything is working, make a `phpinfo.php` with `<?php phpinfo(); ?>` and check the variables for XDebug -- "remote_host" should show your IP address.
+And don't forget to delete it.

 Now, PHP will query your host machine on port 9000 every time you make a request.
 You'll have to set up an xdebug debugger in your editor of choice.
 I'm currently using VS Code so I haven't verified any others' tutorials.
 Set breakpoints, test listening for notices, etc. It should all magically work.